 Long-term Effectiveness and Permanence: The efficacy of enhanced bioremediation for PCE and daughter products via anaerobic dechlorination has been well demonstrated.
 Common factors that impact the efficacy of the process are lack of appropriate substrate and lack of sufficient bacterial population capable of anaerobic dechlorination.
 Bench-scale studies would be needed to evaluate and optimize the substrates, bacterial culture, and their dosages for achieving the respective groundwater standards for potential COCs.
 Effectiveness would also depend upon the extent to which proper distribution of the reagents can be achieved in the sub-surface.
 Substrates, micro-organisms, and/or reactive media and their dosages may be revised based on results from bench- and pilot-scale tests.
 The efficacy of ZVI for degradation of PCE and TCE is also well demonstrated.
 Bench- and pilot-scale studies would be needed to evaluate and optimize the ZVI dose for achieving the respective groundwater standards for potential COCs.
+Effectiveness would also depend upon the extent to which proper distribution of the sub-surface and optimize the ZVI dose for achieving the respective groundwater standards for potential COCs.
 Effectiveness would also depend upon the extent to which proper distribution of the ZVI slurry can be achieved in the sub-surface.
 Based on available data and experience with similar systems, estimated timeframe for achieving the PRGs is 15 to 30 years for this alternative.
 Results from pilot testing can be used to further refine the timeframe for achieving the PRGs.
 ICs would not be required once the PRGs have been achieved; therefore, monitoring and maintenance of ICs would be eliminated providing further long-term effectiveness.